 Rule Change: Open

-The AEMC has received two rule change requests relating to system restart ancillary services (SRAS).
-These services contribute to the overall resilience of the power system by enabling recovery following a major blackout, known as a black system event.
+On 19 December 2019 the AEMC made a draft rule and draft rule determination to enhance the frameworks for system restart and restoration.
+System restart services contribute to the overall resilience of the power system by enabling recovery following a major blackout.

-- On 29 July 2019, the Australian Energy Market Operator (AEMO) submitted a rule change request (ERC0278) seeking to incentivise the provision of both system restart and restoration support capabilities from a range of different technologies.
+- On 29 July 2019 the Australian Energy Market Operator (AEMO) submitted a rule change request (ERC0278) seeking to incentivise the provision of both system restart and restoration support capabilities from a range of different technologies.
 AEMO's rule change request is also intended to facilitate more extensive testing to verify the viability of system restart paths, increasing the level of assurance that system restoration will succeed.

-- On 6 September 2019, the Australian Energy Regulator (AER) submitted a rule change request (ERC0281) seeking to provide greater clarity and transparency about the roles and responsibilities of parties involved in responding to a major supply disruption, particularly in respect of information provision and communication protocols relating to SRAS.
-The AER’s rule change request has been informed by the findings of its Investigation report into the black system event in South Australia in 2016, particularly the extent to which inadequate communication protocols contributed to the failure of contracted SRAS providers in South Australia to provide SRAS following the event
+- On 6 September 2019 the Australian Energy Regulator (AER) submitted a rule change request (ERC0281) seeking to provide greater clarity and transparency about the roles and responsibilities of parties involved in responding to a major supply disruption, particularly in respect of information provision and communication protocols relating to SRAS.
+The AER’s rule change request has been informed by the findings of its Investigation report into the black system event in South Australia in 2016, particularly the extent to which inadequate communication protocols contributed to the failure of contracted SRAS providers in South Australia to provide SRAS following the event.

 System restart ancillary services (SRAS) are the first component of this process.
 They contribute to the overall resilience of the power system by enabling recovery following a black system event.

-SRAS are procured by AEMO in order to mitigate the economic costs of black system events by kick-starting the process of restoring supply.
+SRAS are procured by AEMO to mitigate the economic costs of black system events by kick-starting the process of restoring supply.
 SRAS are currently provided by generators with the capability to start, or remain in service, without electricity being provided from the grid.
 Once an SRAS provider has restarted its own plant, it provides energy to restart other generators and commence the processes required for system restoration.

 The NER also set out a framework for how the restoration of the system should be managed, once SRAS have done their work.
 This process of system restoration includes a series of coordinated actions from other generators, AEMO and network service providers.
 Careful planning and clear communication between these various parties is critical to the effective restoration of supply to customers.